malbolgee/handson/README.md

 | croot       | Go back to the AOSP root directory                           |
 | m           | Compiles Android                                             |

 As shown above, one of the declared commands by envsetup.sh is the ```lunch``` command.
-This command selects which product will be worked in the current terminal session.
-Basically, it configures a set of enviroment variables on your shell session relatedto the selected device.
+This command selects which product will be worked on in the current terminal session.
+Basically, it configures a set of environment variables on your shell session related to the selected device.
 Just like envsetup.sh, this command needs to be executed in each open shell.
 To see the list of products, simply do:

 ```sh
 $ lunch